rvaser/biosoup/README.md

 target_link_libraries(<your_exe> biosoup)
 ```

-If you are not using CMake, include the appropriate header file directly to you project.
+If you are not using CMake, include the appropriate header file directly to your project.

 #### Dependencies